-- 28 BIMs are usually provided to new Ministers following their appointment (that is, after the appointment ceremony).
+- BIMs are usually provided to new Ministers following their appointment (that is, after the appointment ceremony).
 The incumbent Prime Minister may, however, wish to authorise the provision of BIMs to incoming Ministers once portfolio allocations have been announced through the Ministerial List.
-The Secretary of the Cabinet will inform chief executives of any such authorisation from the Prime Minister. - 29 Departments and agencies must inform the incumbent Minister and the State Services Commissioner before providing BIMs in such cases.
-The incumbent Minister continues to hold full executive authority until the incoming Minister has been appointed. - 30 If government formation negotiations have concluded and there is to be a change of government, but portfolio allocations have not yet been announced, chief executives may, in cases of great urgency, provide advice to the incoming government through the Prime Minister-designate.
-This advice may be given only after the express consent of the incumbent Prime Minister has been obtained and a process has been agreed with the State Services Commissioner.
+The Secretary of the Cabinet will inform chief executives of any such authorisation from the Prime Minister. - Agencies must inform the incumbent Minister and the Public Service Commissioner before providing BIMs in such cases.
+The incumbent Minister continues to hold full executive authority until the incoming Minister has been appointed. - If government formation negotiations have concluded and there is to be a change of government, but portfolio allocations have not yet been announced, chief executives may, in cases of great urgency, provide advice to the incoming government through the Prime Minister-designate.
+This advice may be given only after the express consent of the incumbent Prime Minister has been obtained and a process has been agreed with the Public Service Commissioner.